KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 ```

-### Environment Light Properties
+### Environment Map Properties

-The environment light declaration present in the root of the glTF object must contain one or more cubemaps and images specification.
+The environment map declaration present in the root of the glTF object must contain one or more cubemaps and images specification.
 Cubemaps are declared as an array of image and layer indexes.
 Images are declared as an array of image objects referencing KTX v2 image files.